tlarche/trace-web/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+﻿This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts